pangratz/maven-github-repository-instructions/index.md

 a Maven Repository hosted inside the GitHub repository of the project.
 The Maven Repository makes use of the neat GitHub pages feature, and therefore the binaries are located in the `gh-pages` branch of your project.

+This project is heavily inspired by [this](http://cemerick.com/2010/08/24/hosting-maven-repos-on-github/) blog post from Chas Emerick.

 ## Modify the contents of your projects' pom.xml

 1. add the following properties and fill in your GitHub username and the name of the project on GitHub